-Roasted Eggplant Dip made with charred eggplant and red peppers, onions and tomatoes, a delicious appetizer that tastes like Fall.
+Roasted Aubergine Dip or "Zacusca" made with charred aubergines and red peppers, onions and tomatoes, a delicious appetizer that tastes like Fall.
 Vegetarian and vegan friendly, low in calories and healthy too.

-It’s a popular recipe in Romania, usually made in Fall when aubergines (eggplants) and peppers are in season.
+It's a popular recipe in Romania called "zacusca de vinete", usually made in Autumn when aubergines and peppers are in season.
 Not only they are a lot tastier, but also cheaper too, so you can buy quite a lot for less and stock up your pantry.

 Roasting the vegetables gives them that delightful charred flavour, so the dip doesn't need much seasoning to taste fabulous, the very taste of the vegetables is rich enough.
 Let's see how to make it!